The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

 Students admitted to BCOMM will have the opportunity to join the Double Degree Programme between the School of Communication, Hong Kong Baptist University (HKBU), and the School of Journalism, The University of Missouri (MU).
 This is a four-year full-time undergraduate programme whereby students study at the two universities and graduate from both.
-HKBU students will spend their first two years at HKBU and the following two to two-and-a-half years at MU.
+HKBU students will spend their first two years at HKBU and the following two years at MU.
 On completing the programme requirements, students will obtain two degrees, namely Bachelor of Communication (Honours) conferred by HKBU and Bachelor of Journalism conferred by MU.
 Local students only need to pay HKBU local tuition fee.
 For more details, please visit https://www.comm.hkbu.edu.hk/comd-www/english/academic_programmes/m_ug_double_degree.htm

 Student Learning Experiences